shadowga/website/_docs/1/b-guidelines.md

 - **Don't hijack threads.** Thread hijacking is replying to an existing discussion with a different topic.
 Only make posts that are relevant to the discussion you're posting them on.

-- **Don't evade server perm-ban.** If you were subject to a server perm-ban then you may not create an account.
+- **Don't evade suspension.** If you're subject to a suspension then you may not create an account.
 Remember, anyone (an account or not) can read documentation.
-Don't make an account just to plead with admins in hope that they'll unban you.
-That won't happen.

-- **Don't evade a forum ban.** Making a new account when you have already been banned from the forum is not allowed.
-We will delete your account anyway.
+If you already had an account prior to the suspension, it will be restricted.

 - **Don't plagiarise.** If you don't already know the definition, plagiarism is copying someone else's work and calling it your own.
 Posts can be deleted for plagiarism.